Table of contents

 Retrieve your badge and bag

-To optimize these procedures and reduce waiting times for everyone, check and regularize your situation now; make sure that we have received all the required documents and that your registration is in order.
+To optimize these procedures and reduce waiting times for everyone, check and complete your registration now; make sure that we have received all the required documents and that your registration is in order.

 Please note: if you have registered with a group, your group leader will collect your bags for you.